 - You will get results in minutes using this test.

-- It can easily test for lead chromate that is coomon in green, orange, yellow and read paints without requiring additional time.
+- It can easily test for lead chromate common in green, orange, yellow, and red paints without additional time.

-- A clean up tool is provided in the box, and the testing sample needs to be no bigger than 3/16″ to accurately test.
+- A clean-up tool is provided in the box, and the testing sample needs to be no bigger than 3/16″ to test accurately.

-- Each box contains 25 D-Wipe towels to help ensure no tests are mixed up that can be used on the sample tool that is included.
+- Each box contains 25 D-Wipe towels to help ensure no tests are mixed up that can be used on the included sample tool.

 - You can easily test for lead chromate and lead in minutes and ensure your family isn’t getting exposed to harmful heavy metals.

-- 24 test solution 1 – used to test for lead
+- 24 test solution 1 – it’s used to test for lead.

-- 2 test solution 2 – used to make sure that the test kits are still working properly.
+- 2 test solution 2 – used to ensure that the test kits are still working properly.

-- 25 D-Wipe Towels to remove possible lead contamination
+- 25 D-Wipe Towels are used to remove possible lead contamination.

 - Catch trays for each sample (25)